chientranthien/my-learning/grpc/README.md

   - QPS
   - Scalability: Number of messages/second per server core
 - Hardward: most instances has 8 core.
 For C++ and Java they additional suport QPS testing on 32 cores system

+### Cancellation

+- gRPC support cancel function that client can send a cancel request to server.
+So server can propogate the cancel to its sub-call

+### Compression

+- gRPC can support encoding and client can specify it via the endocing header

+### Custom metric

+- gRPC record some basic metric.
+But you can add more of your own custom metrics

+### Custom load balancer

+- gRPC has it own client load balancer.
+But you can custom your load balancer

+### Custom Name resolver

+- Beside using the default DNS machanism.
+You can add your own custom Name resolver.
+The reason you want to do this because DNS only return IP.
+But if you need to watch for the new change you should has a custom name resolver to do it